jonnydgreen/event-management-service/docs/design.md

 keyspaces events: `notify-keyspace-events` and listen for the expiry event:
 `EX`.

-This can be achieved in Node.js by setting this up a redis publish and subscription channel and utilising the stream event APIs.
-When the publisher channel is ready, define business logic in the subscriber instance to react to expiry channel messages.
+This can be achieved in Node.js by setting up redis publish and subscription channels and utilising the stream event APIs.
+When the publisher channel is ready, business logic defined in the subscriber instance would then react to expiry channel messages.
 When an expires message is received, the system will extract the information and make the associated event seat available again.